JackWyj/SKY/README.md

                                            SKY
 ===

-sky
  ![](/show.png)

                    it is a game based on pygame and windows7.

+                                                              by JackWoo 2014-3-11